litestar-org/litestar-fullstack/docs/usage/startup.rst

 ^^^^^^^^^^

 If ``VITE_DEV_MODE`` is false, the server will look for the static assets that are produced from the ``npm run build`` command.
-This command is automatically executed and the assets are bundled when running ``pdm build``.
+This command is automatically executed and the assets are bundled when running ``uv build``.

 To manually rebuild assets, use the following: